Five fascinating questions physicists are seeking to answer. From Copernicus to Einstein, the field of Physics has changed drastically over time.

 Roger Kisby/Getty Images Fans in the mosh pit during the performance of Liturgy at the 2012 Pitchfork Music Festival in Union Park, Chicago, on July 14, 2012.
 Physics and heavy metal don't seem to have a lot in common, but Matt Bierbaum and Jesse Silverberg have found a connection.
 Both are graduate students at Cornell University.
-They're also metal heads who enjoy going to concerts and hurling themselves into mosh pits full of like-minded fans.
-About five years ago Silverberg took his girlfriend to her first gig.
 LHC proton-lead collisions may have created new form of matter.
 In September, the Large Hadron Collider (LHC) was being tuned to enable it to study proton-lead nucleus collisions for a data run next year.

 Eventually it ran and data was collected on the collisions for a period of four hours.
-When the data was analyzed, it revealed that some particle pairs produced in the collision were traveling in the same direction – a highly unusual situation.
 Dark Matter Direct Detection Experiments.
 The hiding spots for the particles making up dark matter are narrowing, and the answer to this cosmic mystery could come within the next three or four years, scientists say.

 Dark matter is an elusive substance that is invisible and almost never detected, except by its gravitational pull.
+Yet astronomers say it likely makes up a quarter of the entire universe and dwarfs the amount of normal matter (galaxies, stars and planets) out there in space.
 Www.nada.kth.se/~asa/dysonFAQ.html.
 What is a Dyson Sphere?